 Included on each morning of your stay is a self-serve breakfast.
-Typically available are organic fresh apples and bananas, an assortment of cold cereals (also mostly organic), milk or milk substitute by request, oatmeal, usually coffee and always a variety of teas (green, black, & herbal).
+Typically available are organic fresh apples, pears, oranges and bananas, an assortment of cold cereals (also mostly organic), milk or milk substitute by request, oatmeal, usually coffee and always a variety of teas (green, black, & herbal).

 The house has a convenient location on Ainsworth street between I-5 and Interstate avenue in North Portland.
 Outside of rush hour it takes only about 6 minutes to drive downtown.
 There is a New Seasons market and a stop for the yellow line Max train just 3 blocks away.
 New Seasons is like a smaller and more localized Whole Foods with better prices.
 The max train will whisk you downtown in about 13 minutes or north to the Portland Exposition Center in less time.
 A few blocks east is the gorgeous and historic Peninsula Park.
 Also nearby are bustling Mississippi and Alberta streets, the new Killingsworth food cart pod, and P.C.C.'s Cascade campus.
 Within a mile or two are also the University of Portland, Adidas North America headquarters, and Legacy Emmanuel Hospital.

 You can take the Max train between my house and the airport for about $2.50 and without having to go downtown.